Find a Doctor

 - Fax: (602) 294-4485

-Juan Uribe, MD, is chief of the division of spinal disorders, Volker Sonntag chair of spine research, and vice chairman of neurosurgery at Barrow Neurological Institute.
+Juan Uribe, MD, is Chief of the Division of Spinal Disorders, Volker K. H. Sonntag Chair for Spine Research, and Vice Chairman of Neurosurgery at Barrow Neurological Institute.
 He is board certified by the American Board of Neurological Surgery.
+He was named President and Chair of the AANS/CNS Section on Disorders of Spine and the Peripheral Nerves in 2024.

 Dr. Uribe earned his medical degree from Instituto Superior de Ciencias de la Salud in Colombia, where he also completed a residency in neurosurgery at Hospital San Vicente de Paul.
 He also completed a neurosurgery residency at the University of South Florida and a spine surgery fellowship at the University of Miami.